gdscwm/real-time-chat-app/README.md

 Thanks to FreeCodeCamp for providing the template to this workshop [here](https://www.freecodecamp.org/news/real-time-chat-with-go-fiber-htmx/)!

-You can visit the original project repo here: github.com/steelthedev/go-chat
+You can visit the original project repo [here](github.com/steelthedev/go-chat).